-Associate Professor of Law; Associate Director, Center for Law and Religion
+Associate Professor of Law; Associate Dean for Faculty Scholarship; Associate Director, Center for Law and Religion

 A.B., Duke University; M.A., Harvard University; J.D., Boston University School of Law; LL.M., J.S.D., Columbia University School of Law.